johner-institut/it-security-guideline/Guideline-IT-Security_EN.md

 The risk management requirements are woven into the requirements throughout the product life cycle.

-#### **b) Applicable chapters and requirements**
+#### **b) Applicable sections and requirements**

-Manufacturers should first use the guidelines to check the completeness of the specifications documents (procedural and work instructions, checklists, etc.).
+Manufacturers should first use the guidelines to check the completeness of the specification's documents (procedural and work instructions, checklists, etc.).
 For this, they should look at sections B) to D).

 Subsequently, they and the people who evaluate IT security on a product-specific basis (including internal and external auditors and technical documentation reviewers) should use the guidelines to evaluate IT security for the product.
 In this case, they can use sections C) and D) of these guidelines as a checklist.